The Maillard Reaction

 The Maillard reaction produces water, and water inhibits the reaction; this is why a flash-fried steak looks and tastes very different from boiled meat.
 For the Maillard reaction to occur, you need three things: heat, proteins and sugars.

-For the Maillard reaction to occur, the first thing you require is heat.
+For this reaction to occur, the first thing you require is heat.
 If you leave a piece of steak at room temperature for a week, it will have undergone some changes in its chemical structure.
 But it will not have undergone the Maillard reaction.

 The heat level required for the Maillard reaction is relatively high.
 Water boils at 100°C, and this isn’t hot enough.
 This is why boiled meat looks grey rather than brown – not particularly appetising!
 It’s true that if you simmer a chicken in stock for a day or two, you eventually obtain a rich brown gravy.
 This is an example of the Maillard reaction.
 But few of us have that much time to spare, and even fewer want to boil our steaks!

 Chefs prefer quicker methods such as grilling, frying and roasting, cooking methods that take no more than a couple of hours and often just a few minutes.
 For these faster methods, you need to drive off as much water from the food as possible to break through the 100°C temperature so that the Maillard reaction occurs quickly.

 That’s why chefs pre-heat the skillet before cooking a steak.
 The surface of the meat dehydrates as it comes into contact with the hot metal and the surface temperature rises rapidly to above 149°C. At this point, the Maillard reaction kicks in and creates delicious new aromas, flavours and the brown colouration that gives the reaction the name we see in cookbooks – “browning”.